pingcap/docs/br/br-checkpoint.md

 > **Note:**
 >
-> `gc-safepoint` created before backup is deleted after the snapshot backup is completed.
+> The `gc-safepoint` created before backup is deleted after the snapshot backup is completed.
 You do not need to delete it manually.

 ### Some data needs to be backed up again